orion-junkins/adam-gpt/README.md

 To use AdamGPT, follow these simple steps:

-1. Clone the repository or down the zip file to your local machine.
+1. Clone the repository or download the zip file to your local machine.
 2. Ensure you have the necessary dependencies installed.
-    i.
-Python 3.6 or higher and Streamlit
+    a.
+Python 3.6 or higher
+    b.
+Streamlit and streamlit_chat
+    c.
+Python load_dotenv
+    d.
+OpenAI API key
+3. Create a `.env` file that reads: `OPENAI_API_KEY = ` followed by your OpenAI API key.
-3. Launch the chatbot by running the following command in your terminal:
+4. Launch the chatbot by running the following command in your terminal:
-    `streamlit run adam-gpt-streamlit.py`
+    `streamlit run webapp/About.py`
-4. Create a `.env` file and inside, put `OPENAI_API_KEY = ` followed by your openai API key.
 5. Access the chatbot through the local host link provided in your terminal.
-6. Start chatting with AdamGPT by entering your responses and or question to AdamGPT's prompts to help you start your business!
+6. Start chatting with AdamGPT by entering your queries or messages to help you start your business!
 7. AdamGPT will respond with relevant information, guidance, and resources to help you with your business start-up journey.

 ## Features